WinterSnowfall/wookiee_unicaster/README.md

 **Note:** The Wookiee Unicaster needs to run on both the relay server (in server mode) and the game server (client mode).
 Remote peers need only know the relay server's IP and host port to connect.

 The client can actually be run on a different host, not the computer where the game server is running, however that other host will need to be in the same LAN as the game server and UDP traffic must flow freely between them.
 This will add to the overall link latency, and is generally not recommended if it can be avoided.
-That being said, this deployment option can be leveraged for Windows(remote peers)-to-Windows(game server) operation, assuming the client is run on a local VM or on a Linux host that resides in the same LAN as the game server.

 Also, please don't use wireless networks in these situations and expect good performance - the Wookiee Unicaster can't magically sort out any slowdowns caused by suboptimal routing of Ethernet traffic, though it does employ some buffering.

 ### How does it work?

-It's written for Linux, so you'll need a **Linux OS** with **python 3.6+** installed on the machine you plan to run it on (at least in theory, I can't and won't test this on Windows, but it **MAY** work).
-Since I've only used the standard sockets library, no external/additional packets are required.
+You'll need a **python 3.6+** environment on the machine you plan to run it on.
+Or you can build your own portable executable as explained below.
+Since I've only used the standard sockets library, no external/additional dependencies are required.

 You can run **./wookiee_unicaster.py -h** to get some hints, but in short, you'll need to specify:

 * -m <mode> = enables "server" or "client" mode
-* -p <peers> = number of remote peers you want to relay - must be set identically on both server and client
+* -p <peers> = number of remote peers you want to relay - must be set identically on both server and client (is set to **1** if unspecified)
-* -e <interface> = the name of the network interface (as listed by ifconfig) on which the script will listen to perform the relaying of UDP packets
+* -e <interface> = the name of the network interface (as listed by ifconfig) on which the script will listen to perform the relaying of UDP packets - to be used on Linux
+* -l <localip> = directly specify the local IP address - this is only explicitly needed on Windows and replaces -e
 * -s <sourceip> = source IP address - only needed in client mode, where it represents the relay server's public IP
 * -d <destip> = destination IP address - only needed in client mode, where is represents the end IP of the game server
 * -i <iport> = port on which the server will listen for incoming UDP packets from remote peers - only needed in server mode, where it will need to be set to the port that the game server uses for listening to incoming connections
 * -o <oport> = end relay port - only needed in client mode, where it represents the port that the game server is using to listen for incoming connections (typically the same as <iport> on the server)

-To give you an example, you can run the following command on the server (216.58.212.164 in the diagram above):
+To give you an example, you can run the following command on the Linux server (216.58.212.164 in the diagram above):

 ```
 ./wookiee_unicaster.py -m server -e eth0 -i 16010 > /dev/null 2>&1 &
 ```

-Followed by the following command on the client (10.0.0.1 in the diagram above):
+Followed by the following command on Linux the client (10.0.0.1 in the diagram above):

 ```
 ./wookiee_unicaster.py -m client -e enp1s0 -s 216.58.212.164 -d 10.0.0.1 -o 16010 > /dev/null 2>&1 &